 Proposed in November 2013, the Generic CBE Rule would allow generic drug sponsors to update safety warnings using the changes being effected process as set forth in 21 CFR 314.70(c)(6)(iii).
 However, more recently GPhA and PhRMA jointly proposed an alternative approach known as Expedited Agency Review (“EAR”) that would require NDA/ANDA holders to submit new safety information to FDA.
 FDA would then review the information in light of information in its Sentinel System and require changes based on the review.
 Quite a departure from the CBE, the proposal describes the EAR as its replacement.
 The proposal is described in a letter to the FDA Commissioner from PhRMA and GPhA dated November 14, 2014.
 The rule is currently scheduled to be finalized by the end of this month.
 Click here to see a chronology of events associated with this proposal.

 Pharmaceutical Development Group, Inc. (PDG®) is a global pharmaceutical consultant with extensive experience in the strategic development of specialty, niche and differentiated drug products for introduction to the US marketplace.
 From identification and choice of viable candidates for traditional or orphan drug designation through ensuring the existence of cost-effective commercialization strategies, PDG® is unique in its ability to comprehensively and ideally integrate products, dosage forms, populations and FDA regulatory pathways.
 Please feel free to contact us for more information.

-The opinions and statements in this article are solely those of Charles Jaap and do not necessarily reflect the views of PDG®.
+The opinions and statements in this article are solely those of PDG Regulatory Expert and do not necessarily reflect the views of PDG®.